Sebastian Pechmann's ORCID logo (https://orcid.org/0000-0002-4356-9470) research laboratory.

 Publications

 • S Pechmann.
 Heterogeneous folding landscapes and predetermined breaking points within a protein family.
-Protein Science 10.1002/pro.5205 (2024)
+Protein Science 33, e5205 (2024)

 • S Pechmann.
 Single-cell expression predicts neuron specific protein homeostasis networks.
 Open Biology 14, 230386 (2024)